v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/introduction-to-xml-literals.md

 </Root>
 ```

-### <a name="cloning-vs-attaching"></a><span data-ttu-id="948d6-138">Klonowanie a dołączanie</span><span class="sxs-lookup"><span data-stu-id="948d6-138">Cloning vs. Attaching</span></span>
+### <a name="cloning-vs-attaching"></a><span data-ttu-id="3a9fe-138">Klonowanie a dołączanie</span><span class="sxs-lookup"><span data-stu-id="3a9fe-138">Cloning vs. Attaching</span></span>
- <span data-ttu-id="948d6-139">Jak wspomniano wcześniej, jeśli używasz wyrażenia osadzonego do dodawania istniejących węzłów (w tym elementów) i atrybutów do nowego drzewa XML, jeśli istniejące węzły są już nadrzędne, węzły są klonowane i nowo sklonowane węzły są dołączone do nowego drzewa XML.</span><span class="sxs-lookup"><span data-stu-id="948d6-139">As mentioned earlier, if you use an embedded expression to add existing nodes (including elements) and attributes to a new XML tree, if the existing nodes are already parented, the nodes are cloned and the newly cloned nodes are attached to the new XML tree.</span></span> <span data-ttu-id="948d6-140">Jeśli istniejące węzły nie są nadrzędne, są one po prostu dołączone do nowego drzewa XML.</span><span class="sxs-lookup"><span data-stu-id="948d6-140">If the existing nodes are not parented, they are simply attached to the new XML tree.</span></span>
+ <span data-ttu-id="3a9fe-139">Jak wspomniano wcześniej, jeśli używasz wyrażenia osadzonego, aby dodać istniejące węzły (w tym elementy) i atrybuty do nowego drzewa XML, jeśli istniejące węzły są już nadrzędne, węzły są klonowane, a nowo sklonowane węzły są dołączone do nowego drzewa XML.</span><span class="sxs-lookup"><span data-stu-id="3a9fe-139">As mentioned earlier, if you use an embedded expression to add existing nodes (including elements) and attributes to a new XML tree, if the existing nodes are already parented, the nodes are cloned and the newly cloned nodes are attached to the new XML tree.</span></span> <span data-ttu-id="3a9fe-140">Jeśli istniejące węzły nie są nadrzędne, są po prostu dołączone do nowego drzewa XML.</span><span class="sxs-lookup"><span data-stu-id="3a9fe-140">If the existing nodes are not parented, they are simply attached to the new XML tree.</span></span>

 ```vb
 ' Create a tree with a child element.